AqwamCreates/ChaWatcher/docs/ExampleCodes/AnomalyDetection.md

 local ChaWatcher = require(ServerScriptService.ChaWatcher)

-local AnomalyDetector = ChaWatcher.Original.DataCollector.new(true, "1")
+local AnomalyDetector = ChaWatcher.Original.DataCollector.new(0.5, false)

-AnomalyDetector:bindToOutlierFound(function(Player) -- Runs a function if player's data is an outlier
+AnomalyDetector:bindToOutlierFound(function(Player, predictedValue, fullDataVector) -- Runs a function if player's data is an outlier

 	print(Player.Name .. " has an outlier data!")